national-democratic-training-committee/ndtc-backend-skills-test-2024/docs/deployment-plan.md

   - Logging
     - In order to achieve the monitoring objective, we'll need a way to log our errors and any other data
     - Client side and server side errors should be separated
+  - Documentation
+    - There's example curl commands as comments but these should live in their own docs

 - Nice to haves:
+  - Batch Calls, Additional API routes
+    - There's a bit of this already in the routes for candidates and volunteers but this should be implemented in events and attendances as well
   - Feature Flags
   - More Sensible Error Messages for the API callee